 Provide a Meal

 Sharing a meal is a powerful way to connect a community.
 We've witnessed this first-hand time and again at the Transplant House.
 Because of the power of community meals, we aim to have one per week.
-If you have a group of people willing to provide a meal for 30 people, get in touch and check out our calendar below!
+If you have a group of people willing to provide a meal for 30 people, get in touch and check out our meal calendar →

 Every Spring, we need some help getting our landscaping set up, air conditioners cleaned, and storage areas organized.
 We have smaller projects available throughout the year as well.
 If you are interested, please get in touch or check out our calendar below!

 To apply to be a volunteer, complete our online volunteer application.

 Help us provide top-notch guest services to patients and caregivers who desire to stay at Transplant House of Cleveland.
 Volunteers are essential to our culture that says “welcome” as they answer phones, greet guests upon arrival, help gets get settled in the House and neighborhood, act as "concierge," and serve as a friendly listener.
 Some volunteers find special areas of focus, like baking, organizing, and planning special activities.
 If you enjoy providing hospitality to others or ensuring a lovely home, Transplant House of Cleveland may be just the right place for your volunteer efforts.

 Volunteers are also essential to keeping our apartments and common spaces inviting and functional.
 All the chores and small "fix-it" tasks you do at home are needed here, from replacing lightbulbs to tightening door handles to replenishing magazine displays, to sweeping porches.
 We also have periodic group "work days" when we clean rugs and wash windows.
 In addition, it is fun to have people who tend to "fung shey" and keep our spaces seasonally attractive and warmly colorful.